-Term Definition Abuse of a Customer Any intentional, knowing or reckless infliction of physical harm, injury caused by negligent acts or omissions, unreasonable confinement, emotional or sexual abuse, or sexual assault.
-Exploitation Illegal or improper use of a vulnerable adult or his resources for another's profit or advantage Fraud Any act of knowing deception or misrepresentation.
-Fraud includes: Intentionally providing incorrect information or misrepresenting facts with the purpose of obtaining benefits to which the customer would not otherwise be entitled.
+Term Definition Any intentional, knowing or reckless infliction of physical harm, injury caused by negligent acts or omissions, unreasonable confinement, emotional or sexual abuse, or sexual assault.
+Illegal or improper use of a vulnerable adult or his resources for another's profit or advantage Fraud Any act of knowing deception or misrepresentation.
+Intentionally providing incorrect information or misrepresenting facts with the purpose of obtaining benefits to which the customer would not otherwise be entitled.
 Lying, misrepresenting, or omitting certain information with the intent to obtain a service, payment, or other gain (e.g. AHCCCS Medical Assistance) to which the individual would not otherwise be entitled.
 Using another person's AHCCCS ID card to obtain medical services.
 Intentionally not reporting changes in income, household composition, living arrangements or other factors that affect AHCCCS eligibility.